DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 Field | Type | Description
 ------|------|------------
-visible | boolean | Specifies whether an overlay is visible. target | React element | The React element that is used to set the position of the overlay. onHide | () => void | An event that initiates overlay hiding. children | Array&lt;ReactElement&gt; | React elements used to render overlay content.
+visible | boolean | Specifies whether an overlay is visible. target | ReactComponent | The React element that is used to set the position of the overlay. onHide | () => void | An event that initiates overlay hiding. children | Array&lt;ReactElement&gt; | React elements used to render overlay content.